Installing a Later 1991-93 Windshield

 For a later windshield like this one above, the

-installer will use a newer style urethane rubber
+installer may use a newer style URETHANE rubber

 when gluing it in, instead of the soft, gooey,

-Here I'll detail are some differences between the LATER trim on a GENUINE VOLVO windshield and many AFTERMARKET ones.
+Here I'll detail are some differences between the LATER TRIM on a GENUINE VOLVO windshield and many AFTERMARKET style trims.

 The trim on the GENUINE Volvo windshield